ED-LetsCode/Foodtable-Backend/README.md

 [GET]
 - Get a User
-- Get All Existing Users
+- Get all existing users
-- Get All Groups Where User is Joined
+- Get all groups Where user is joined
-- Get All Active Groups Where User is Joined
+- Get all active groups where user is joined
-- Get All Orders from User
+- Get all orders from a user

 [POST]
-- Create A New User
+- Create a new user

 [UPDATE]
-- Update a User
+- Update a user

 [DELETE]
-- Delete A User
+- Delete a user